jllottes/jllottes.github.io/_sources/index.rst

 Important Dates
 ===============

-    * August 26: first day of classes
+    * January 22: first day of classes
-    * September 3: last day to drop/add
+    * January 29: last day to drop/add
-    * November 13: last day to resign
+    * April 15: last day to resign
-    * December 9: last day of classes
+    * May 5: last day of classes

 Incomplete Grades